 - Does the mobile application cache recently viewed data to allow users to see information when offline?
 Does this application have a separate price?

-- Show how a sales person could draw up a list of accounts or opportunities.
+- Show how a sales person could pull up a list of accounts or opportunities.

-- Does the mobile application allow dashboard views, and is the application different from main mobile CRM app?
+- Does the mobile application allow dashboard views, and is the application different than main mobile CRM app?
 Describe how a sales manager would drill into dashboard results to the underlying records.

-- Describe the workarounds, customisations and additional costs associated with delivering a mobile solution that meets my specific business needs and processes.
+- Describe the workarounds, customizations, and additional costs associated with delivering a mobile solution that meets my specific business needs and processes.